 An example of a job share contract of employment is attached as Appendix 1.

 The University will provide the same access to training and development opportunities as full-time staff.
-Job sharers should contact the Staff Development Unit for advice and guidance.
+Job sharers should contact the Organisational Development Service for advice and guidance.

 Good communication between job sharers is essential to ensure continuity of work.

 The job share partners have primary responsibility for ensuring effective communication and continuity.